pairshaped/curlingio-docs/docs/event-management/curlers.md

 ## Membership Association Competitions

-As a membership associations you will usually accept team registrations for your competitions and also require curlers to join w/ their curler profile so they can be placed on a team and agree to your waiver(s).
+Membership associations typically accept team registrations for their competitions but also require curlers to join with their curler profile so they can be placed on a team and agree to the waiver(s).

 Here's the typical flow for a competition:

-1. A team representative (coah, skip, or club manager) registers and potentially pays for the team and fills out the lineup.
+1. A team representative (coah, skip, or club manager) registers and potentially pays for the team while filling in the team lineup.
-2. A message is shown to this representative upon completing registration providing instructions to get individual team members registered with a "join" link that should be sent to each of them to do so (we also send these instructions as a follow up email).
+2. A message is shown to the representative upon completing the registration, providing instructions to get individual team members registered with a "join link" (these instructions are also included in the follow up email).
-3. The team representative shares this join link with all of the individual team members.
+3. The team representative shares the "join link" with all of the individual team members.
-4. Each team member clicks this join link and is prompted to select or create a curler profile.
+4. Each team member clicks the "join link" and is prompted to select or create a curler profile.
-5. After selecting or creating a curler profile, they are asked to agree to the MAs waiver(s) if they haven't already done so for the current season.
+5. Once they have a curler profile, they are asked to agree to the waiver(s) if they haven't already done so for the current season.
-6. The curler profile has not joined the competition and will show up in the "Curlers" tab for the competition on the admin side.
+6. The curler profile has now joined the competition and will show up in the "Curlers" tab for the competition on the admin side.
-7. MA staff may now assign profiles to their teams, and leverage the team recommendations feature to do so.
+7. MA staff may now assign profiles to the teams, and leverage the team recommendations feature.

 We've provided two videos outlining these steps.